pluginsGLPI/doc/source/oauthsso/okta.rst

 .. figure:: images/okta-10.png
    :alt:
-   :scale: 100 %

-5. Specify the ID field to be mapped with OKTA
+1. Specify the ID field to be mapped with OKTA

-6. Specify the customer secret available in OKTA in the previously created application
+2. Specify the customer secret available in OKTA in the previously created application

 .. figure:: images/okta-11.png
    :alt:
-   :scale: 100 %

 7. Enter the name of your OKTA instance (https://XXXXXXXXX.okta.com), available in the account creation confirmation e-mail.